Sketchware-Pro/Sketchware-Pro-Website/docs/views/YouTube.md

 # YouTube Player
 YouTube player is used to show YouTube videos in your app.

 :::danger AppCompat required
-To use YouTube player, you must enable AppCompat first, otherwise you will see a error.
+To use YouTube Pla, you must enable AppCompat first, otherwise, you will see an error.
 :::

 ## When to use YouTube player